Skip to content

 How to set the default microphone in Ubuntu Linux

 Ubuntu Linux will try to identify and select the best input device.
-You can control the device’s volume from the system menu, but only one device can appear in the system menu at a time.
+You can control its volume from the system menu, but remember only one device shows up there at a time.

 Ubuntu Linux Activities overview screen showing desktop interface